rundsk/dsk/README.md

 Found a bug or just like to hack on DSK?
 We welcome contributions in many forms to the DSK Open Source Project.
-It doesn't matter if you're a designer, Go fairy, React sorceress or documentation fairy.
+It doesn't matter if you're a designer, Go fairy, React sorceress or documentation wizard.

 Get in touch with us, by discussing your feature ideas, filing issues or fixing bugs.